YBHwang/clova-developer-guide/en-KR/Glossary.md

 The REST API that CIC provides to clients.
 Clients use CIC API to exchange information with Clova.

 ### Clova {#Clova}
-[Clova](http://clova.ai) is an AI (artificial intelligence) platform developed and serviced by {{ book.TargetServiceForClientAuth }}.
+[Clova](http://clova.ai) is an AI (artificial intelligence) platform developed and serviced by {{ book.ServiceEnv.TargetServiceForClientAuth }}.
 Clova recognizes user speech or images, analyzes them, and provides information or services that users have requested.
 Third-party developers, by leveraging the Clova technologies, can make a device or home appliance that provides an AI service.
 They can also offer their content or services to users through Clova.

 ### Clova access token {#ClovaAccessToken}
 A means used by Clova to authorize a client when the client tries to send [events](#Event) to [Clova Interface Connect](#CIC).
 For more information, see [Creating Clova access tokens](/CIC/Guides/Interact_with_CIC.md#CreateClovaAccessToken).

 ### Clova developer console {#ClovaDeveloperConsole}
-A <a target="_blank" href="{{ book.DeveloperConsoleURL }}">[web tool]</a> that provides the following features to the [Clova extension](#ClovaExtension) developers or to client devices that interact with the Clova platform.
+A <a target="_blank" href="{{ book.ServiceEnv.DeveloperConsoleURL }}">[web tool]</a> that provides the following features to the [Clova extension](#ClovaExtension) developers or to client devices that interact with the Clova platform.
 * Registering a client device and obtaining client credentials for authentication (coming soon)
 * [Registering](/DevConsole/Guides/CEK/Register_Extension.md) and [deploying](/DevConsole/Guides/CEK/Deploy_Extension.md) a Clova extension
 * [Registering an interaction model](/DevConsole/Guides/CEK/Register_Interaction_Model.md)